Change My Sole or Joint Tenant Account to My Trust

 - Photocopies of the title, signature, and trustee pages of the trust document.

-- An Account Application signed and completed by all trustees.
+- An Account Application completed and signed by all trustees.

 You need Adobe Acrobat Reader 6.0 or higher to view and print PDF documents.
 Download a free version from Adobe's website.